dlang-tour/english/gems/contract-programming.md

             &this.day);
     }

+    /*
-    // Serializes Date object to YYYY-MM-DD
+    Serializes Date object to YYYY-MM-DD

+    Returns: String representation of the Date
+    /*
     string toString() const
     out (result) {
         import std.algorithm: all, count,